tatewilhelm/brainfrick/README.md

 # Brain Frick

-Brain Frick is an integrated interpreter, compiler, and transpiler integrated into one package.
+Brain Frick is an interpreter for the esoteric programming language, brainfuck.

 Brain Frick is designed for linux, and unix systems.
 (Try msys2 if your using Windows.)